spoons-and-mirrors/subtask2/README.md

 ### TL:DR - More agency, control and capabilities for commands

-This plugins affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution.
-In other words, super powers for commands that helps steer and keep the agentic loop alive.
+This plugin affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution.
+In other words, super powers for commands that help steer and keep the agentic loop alive.

 ### Key features